Maps: Storytelling With Data Visualization

 Maps can make for some of the most fun projects for a developer to work with.
 In addition to their unique challenges, maps are increasingly at the center of our collective lives.
 Each one of us carries a portable map, mapping technology has allowed us to map the entire planet in seconds with accuracy unparalleled to the past.
 Maps hold for a multitude of specializations.
 One of my favorite mapping books is An Uncommon Atlas, 50 maps of everything from Twitter relationships to Remoteness from City.

-Maps can only tell so much data.
-For data to be truly powerful it must tell a human story.
 Ancient fables of journeys didn’t just remark about the places the hero would go, but also tell the story itself.
 A visualization of the household income in the United States might paint one picture between the state.
 That visualization is made even more powerful by story pieces connecting the data to real people.
 The maps and their data are very much a story of people.

 Given that, there is no better person than the visualization developer to provide a point of view on what the data means.
 For visualization to succeed, the data must own the role of storyteller.
 Since good stories make for good lessons, a good visualization provides the necessary insight for making good future decisions.
 Consider a map to tell a data story in your next project and let NJI Media help make it for you.